Metal detectors

 Photo: This wand-type detector, called a SuperScanner and made by Garrett Metal Detectors,

-is being used to check visitors to a medical clinic in Afghanistan.
+is being used to check people at a traffic control point in Iraq.

 It runs off a built-in 9-volt battery that provides about 60 hours of continuous operation.